 Administrator, Illinois ARDC

-Read more on future law, legal tech, and other issues impacting the legal profession.
+Read more on future law, lawyer well-being, diversity and inclusion, and other issues impacting the legal profession.